vinncee/CodeCraft/README.md

 CodeCraft - AI-Powered "Rubber Duck Debugging" on Steroids 🦆💡

-CodeCraft is an AI-powered conversational mentor designed to help users improve their programming skills by guiding them through problem-solving rather than simply providing answers.
+CodeCraft is an AI-powered conversational mentor extension in VSCODE designed to help users improve their programming skills by guiding them through problem-solving rather than simply providing answers.
 By using Socratic questioning, visual metaphors, and gamified debugging techniques, CodeCraft teaches debugging, design, and computational thinking.
 It's like having an interactive, AI-driven mentor that helps you solve problems and develop critical thinking skills! 🧠

 Features 🌟
 1. Explain Your Problem 🤔